-- What is the difference between short-term and long-term lazy? - What is the ssh command to connect to a ugrad machine? - What are the commands to move, copy, and remove a file on a Linux machine? - 4 What should you do to learn C and C++ faster? - 5 What will we do during the class time?
+- What is the difference between short-term and long-term lazy? - What is the ssh command to connect to a ugrad machine? - What are the commands to move, copy, and remove a file on a Linux machine? - 5 What will we do during the class time?